CEO Mark Zuckerberg says it'll take three years to 'fix' Facebook

-Facebook CEO Mark Zuckerberg says "fixing" Facebook will take three years, according to Wired.
+"Fixing" Facebook will take three years, Facebook CEO Mark Zuckerberg said in an interview with Wired.

-"You can't just hire thirty thousand people overnight to go do something," Zuckerberg said in the Wired interview.
+"You can't just hire 30,000 people overnight to go do something," Zuckerberg said.
 "You have to make sure that they're executing well and bring in the leadership and train them.
-And building up AI tools-that's not something that you could just snap your fingers on either."
+And building up AI tools -- that's not something that you could just snap your fingers on either."

-Zuckerberg has pledged he would "fix" Facebook's biggest problems this year.
-He said he's eager to solve major issues that plague the platform, including abuse and election interference.
-"My personal challenge for 2018 is to focus on fixing these important issues," he wrote.
+In January, Zuckerberg pledged he'd "fix" Facebook's biggest problems this year and said he was eager to solve major issues that plague the platform, including abuse and election interference.
+"My personal challenge for 2018 is to focus on fixing these important issues," he wrote then, in an open letter.
 "We won't prevent all mistakes or abuse, but we currently make too many errors enforcing our policies and preventing misuse of our tools."

-Those early fixes are no longer enough.
-After the Cambridge Analytica situation caused a public outcry and turned into a data misuse scandal, Facebook has promised to go even further.
+In April, however, the data scandal involving Cambridge Analytica erupted, causing a public outcry and prompting Facebook to promise to go even further.
 That includes auditing apps to find more bad actors, limiting the kind of data developers can collect from Facebook users and notifying people if their data was leaked to Cambridge Analytica.

 His statement comes alongside Facebook's F8 developer conference, which is being held in San Jose and is expecting more than 5,000 developers to attend.